-Do you feel overwhelmed by all the functions or settings on your instant pot?
+Do you feel overwhelmed by all the settings or buttons on your Instant Pot?
 You are not alone!
-Regardless of your model or make, learn EVERYTHING you need to know about each Instant Pot Setting and how to use them!
+Regardless of your Instant Pot model or make, learn EVERYTHING you need to know about how to use the Instant Pot Settings.

-Once you learn how to use your Instant Pot, you may be wondering what do all these buttons do, and which setting is best.
+Once you learn the basics of using an Instant Pot, you may be wondering what all the buttons do, and which setting is best.
 This guide will walk you through exactly what each function does and which ones you should use.
 Spoiler Alert: Most of the settings on the Instant Pot are USELESS!

 At first glance at your electric pressure cooker, it looks like you can cook just about anything with a simple touch of a button.

-The manual or pressure cook setting allows you to set the cook time to whatever you would like.
-This is by far the MOST utilized function on the instant pot.
-Basically you are just setting a specific cook time on high pressure.
+The manual or pressure cook setting allows you to set the cooking time to whatever you would like.
+This is by far the MOST utilized function of the instant pot.
+Stated simply, this function allows you to set a specific cooking time and if you cook on low or high pressure.
 This means YOU control the outcome!

 - Hit Manual.

-- If you need to adjust pressure, hit the pressure button until high or low pressure is lit up (unless you have the Instant Pot Lux--it only cooks on High pressure)
+- If you need to adjust pressure, hit the pressure button until high or low pressure is lit up.
+Note, if you have an Instant Pot Lux it only cooks on high pressure.

 - Hit the plus or minus sign to adjust time.